 Brewster Lab Research

 Research in the Brewster Lab is at the interface of organic and inorganic chemistry.
-We design transition metal-based catalysts for challenging, sustainable reactions of organic substrates.
-Auxiliary features within the second coordination sphere (not directly bound to the transition metal) of the catalyst framework are utilized to impart high selectivity.
+We design transition metal-based catalysts for challenging, sustainable reactions of organic substrates and engage in the synthesis and characterization of novel organometallic architectures.